All Episodes

 The lady said I offended her when I insulted her town of Durham, North Carolina.

-Well, I was responding to the the caller after her who felt that you did not apologize enough.
+Well, I was responding to the caller after her who felt that you did not apologize enough.

 Well, he was being facetious.

-He actually has the same opinion you do.
+He actually has the same opinion doo.

-He was trying to illustrate absurdity by being absurd by telling me I need to apologize more.
+He was trying to illustrate absurdity by being absurd, by telling me I need to apologize more.

-Uh I I wish I could find these stories.
+I wish I could find these stories.

-They're buried in stacks long ago used, but it was toward the end of last year, and there was a series is well, you know, these the media runs these uh there's there's a formula for news up to the new year.
+They're buried in stacks long ago used, but it was toward the end of last year, and there was a series.

-Uh big news stories of the previous year, what the predictions are for the big stories of the next year, uh who screwed up, uh, who most entertained us, all these formulate predictable stories, and there were five from uh three from AP, two from Reuters, I think, five stories on how apologizing and saying you're sorry are the magic words to getting along with people in America today.
+Big news stories of the previous year, what the predictions are for the big stories of the next year, who screwed up, who most entertained us, all these formulaic, predictable stories.

-Because the the implication was we're all imperfect.
+Because the implication was we're all imperfect.

-And to apologize for your imperfections and to tell people that you are sorry shows that you are human and it shows that you're sensitive.
+And to apologize for your imperfections and to tell people that you are sorry shows that you are human, and it shows that you're sensitive.

 And it's a way for people to relate to one another in their imperfections.